FaserF/hassio-addons/switchcraft/DOCS.md

 ### Option: `log_level`

-The `log_level` option controls the level of log output by the add-on and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
+The `log_level` option controls the level of log output by the app and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
 Possible values are: